+•

-• You can pay the insurance premiums, including possible premium increases, without a problem.
+You afford to pay the insurance premiums, including possible premium increases.

-• You don’t want to depend on support from others.
+• You don’t want to burden family or friends.

 • You want to be able to choose where you receive care.

 If, after careful thought, you decide that long-term care insurance is right for you, check out the company and the agent, if one is involved, before you buy a policy.
-Worksheets 2 and 3 will help you to understand and compare policies.
-Insurance companies and agents must be licensed to sell long-term care insurance in your state.
 If you have questions about licensing, contact your state insurance department.
-(See the list of state insurance departments, agencies on aging, and state health insurance assistance programs starting on page .)
+(See the list of state insurance departments, agencies on aging, and state health insurance assistance programs starting on page XX.)

-What Types of Policies Can I Buy?
+What Types of Policies or Contracts Can I Buy that Provide Long-Term Care Benefits or Coverage?

 Private insurance companies sell long-term care insurance policies.
 You can buy an individual policy from an agent or through the mail.
 Or, you can buy coverage under a group plan through an employer or through membership in an association.
 The federal government and several state governments offer long-term care insurance coverage to their employees, retirees, and their families.
-This program is voluntary, and participants pay the premiums.
+These programs are voluntary, and participants pay the premiums.
 You also can get long-term care benefits through some life insurance policies.

 Individual Policies

-Today, most long-term care insurance policies are sold to individuals.
+One of your options is a long-term care insurance policy.
 Insurance agents sell many of these policies, but companies also sell policies through the mail or by telephone.
 Individual policies can be very different from one company to the next.
 Also, policies from the same company may be different from each other.
 Shop among policies, companies, and agents to get the coverage that best fits your needs.